Palash90/site-assets/blogs/iron-learn/iron-learn-10.md

 ### The Final 200×200 Reconstruction
 ![Final200*200](${iron-learn-10-output803000})

-It is satisfying to watch a neural net learn and here is what I want you to take a look at too:
 ### The Timeline
+It is satisfying to watch a neural net learn and here is how Simba Network learnt:
 ![Time Lapse](${iron-learn-10-timeline})

+### The Reconstruction on 512×512
 I did not stop just at reconstruction, I tried with different sizes too.
-Here is one 512×512 reconstruction.
+Here is one with 512×512 reconstruction.
-### The Reconstruction on 512×512
 ![Final512*512](${iron-learn-10-512})

+## Updated Inventory Check (One Last Time):

+- Rust: Tamed.

+- GPU Kernels: Synced.

+- Simba: Reconstructed.

+- Black Box: Demystified.